QuickBooks Blog

 What affects the retained earnings balance?

-As your business grows and changes, you’ll find that its retained earnings on a balance sheet can be smaller or larger than a previous period.
+As your business grows and changes, you’ll find that its retained earnings on a balance sheet can be smaller or larger than in a previous period.
 Here are some common transactions that can cause these changes:

 • Increase in net income: When a company earns more revenue than the previous year and expenses stay the same, retained earnings could increase.